piercingecho/booleansatisfiability_cnf3/README.md

 # booleansatisfiability_cnf3

 The implementation here was in order to write an analysis comparing designs of ways to approach an NP-Complete problem.
 The document's content is appended below.

 To reconstruct Figure One, please run bruteforcesatplot.py in a terminal window.

 To reconstruct Figure Two, please run geneticsatplot.py in a terminal window.

+Sample input files are attached for utilizing bruteforcesat.py, backtrackingsat.py, and geneticsat.py.
+In their main() definitions, you can alter which file is used.
+The main() file should be the main reference as a guide to using parts of this implementation in other programs.
+To create an procedurally generated instance of three-CNF for testing, alter the variables at the beginning of createthreesat.py.

 ### 3-CNF Boolean Satisfiability: Optimizations and Considerations